rajesh-bhola/rajesh-bhola/README.md

 ## Namaskaram 🙏🏻 Jay Jagannath ⭕‼️⭕
 I'm Rajesh, having multiple years of experience in backend development as well as fullstack development from India.

-- 👨‍💻 Working as a software engineer in India
+- 👨‍💻 Working as a Software Engineer in Odisha, India

 - 🦔 Follow of my [portfolio](https://rajeshbhola.github.io) website for hiring